Alikzus/scripts/README.md

 This repository contains small stand-alone scripts to automate the boring stuff, perform various tasks et cetera.

-Nota bene, that the scripts are designed for OpenBSD (-stable and -current) if nothing else is stated.
+Nota bene, that the scripts are designed for OpenBSD (http://www.openbsd.org), -stable and -current, if nothing else is stated.
 Please feel free to send me patches if you want to extend the support to other operating systems.

 ### akvavit